Mig welding outside corner joints can be pretty easy.

 There is much discussion on what the correct weld symbol should be for an open corner joint calling for a complete penetration weld but this is one possibility that you might see as a welder in a shop trying to comply with welding symbols on a drawing.

 There is a fillet weld symbol indicating the weld is to be made from the arrow side of the joint...and the cjp in the tail, indicates complete joint penetration is required.

-In the video , I gapped the pieces 1/8" in order to provide for complete penetration.
+In the second video on this page , I gapped the pieces 1/8" in order to provide for complete penetration.

 If the weld needed a certain size fillet weld on each side then a symbol on each side of the reference line would be used.

 The trick here is to set the machine so that you can penetrate all the way into the root of the joint...but at the same time, not pile up big ugly convex weld... not get undercut, and not get lack of fusion in the root of the joint.

 The first setting seemed ok at first but was leaving some undercut.

 The second setting of around 17.4 volts and 170 ipm was better and would have worked out ok if I had time to practice to adjust my technique a bit....maybe pause at the weld toes longer and move quicker across the middle.

 I decided to try a 2 pass weld where I gapped the pieces around 1/8" and welded the root pass downhill at 20 volts and 200 ipm.

 The root pass went in nicely but I knew I would need to lower the heat for an uphill pass.